 - AmeriCorps*State & *National

 - AmeriCorps*NCCC (National Community Civilian Corps)

-Habitat for Humanity-MidOhio has worked with all three programs in the past, and will host National Direct members during the 2015 – 2016 service year.
+Habitat for Humanity-MidOhio has worked with all three programs through the past 17 years and will be hosting 7 National Direct members during the 2019– 2020 service year.

 What benefits do AmeriCorps members receive?